Conrad Robertson: Robertson Boats

-His father bought new premises for the boat-building business in Warkworth in 1981.
+His father bought new premises for the boatbuilding business in Warkworth in 1981.
 Soon afterwards, Chris Robertson retired, and brothers Martin and Conrad Robertson took over the business.
 At a later point, Conrad Robertson bought out his brother and has since then been the sole owner of the business, which is now known as Robertson Boats.
 Robertsons has built the Kawau Kat fleet.